Career Posting : Director of Infrastructure ServicesView All Postings

 The successful candidate must be bondable, have a valid Alberta Class 5 Driver’s License with reliable transportation, and be willing to travel.
 Must also lead and maintain an addiction free life style.
 Remuneration dependent on qualification and experience.

-Interested parties should forward a detailed resume Extended to Friday, December 8, 2017 5:00 PM to:
+Interested parties should forward a detailed resume by the Application deadline which is Tuesday, March 19, 2019 5:00 PM to:

 Elna Ahnassay, Personnel Services Coordinator

 Dene Tha’ First Nation

 Fax: (780) 321-3863